-Board of Directors
+GuideStar Board of Directors through January 31, 2019

-Mari co-founded GlobalGiving with Dennis Whittle and currently leads the organization.
+Mari Kuraishi is the president of the Jessie Ball duPont Fund, a place-based funder based in Jacksonville, Florida.
+Prior to heading up the duPont Fund, Mari co-founded GlobalGiving with Dennis Whittle, and served as president until 2018.
 In 2011, Mari was named one of Foreign Policy’s top 100 Global Thinkers for “crowdsourcing worldsaving.”
-Before GlobalGiving, she worked at the World Bank, where she managed and created some of the Bank’s most innovative projects, including the first-ever Innovation and Development Marketplaces and the first series of strategic forums with the World Bank's president and senior management.
-Mari also designed a range of investment projects in the Russia reform program, including a residential energy efficiency project, structural adjustment loans, and legal reform project.
-She currently serves as chair of the board of the Global Business School Network and on the board of GuideStar USA.
+Before GlobalGiving, she worked at the World Bank, where she managed and created some of the Bank’s most innovative loans.
+She currently serves as chair of the board of GuideStar and of the board of DataKind, and remains on the board of GlobalGiving.
 In addition to her native Japanese, Mari also speaks Russian, Italian, and French.
 She has an undergraduate degree in history from Harvard University and did graduate work in Russian and Japanese history and politics at Harvard and Georgetown Universities.
 Mari also completed the Advanced Management Program at Harvard Business School.

-President and CEO, GuideStar USA
+President and CEO, GuideStar

 Jacob Harold is a social change strategist, grantmaker, and author.
 Jacob came to GuideStar from the Hewlett Foundation, where he led grantmaking for the Philanthropy Program.
 Between 2006 and 2012, he oversaw $30 million in grants that, together, aimed to build a 21st-century infrastructure for smart giving.
 At the beginning of his career, Jacob worked as a climate change campaigner for Rainforest Action Network and Greenpeace USA and as organizing director at Citizen Works.
 He also worked as a consultant to nonprofits and foundations at the Bridgespan Group and as a climate change strategist for the David and Lucile Packard Foundation based at The Energy and Resources Institute in New Delhi, India.
-Jacob was recently named to theNonProfit Times (NPT) 2014 Power and Influence Top 50 list, and currently serves as a term member for the Council on Foreign Relations.
-He has written extensively on climate change and philanthropic strategy.
+Jacob was named to the 2014, 2015, and 2016 NonProfit Times (NPT) Power and Influence Top 50 lists, and currently serves as a term member for the Council on Foreign Relations.
+He serves on the advisory boards of the Center for Effective Philanthropy, Emerging Practitioners in Philanthropy, Duke University Center for the Advancement of Social Entrepreneurship, Bright Funds Foundation, and Docusign IMPACT.
+He is a member of the editorial board of the Nonprofit and Voluntary Sector Quarterly.
+Jacob has written extensively on climate change and philanthropic strategy.
 His essays have been used as course materials at Stanford, Duke, Wharton, Harvard, and Oxford.
 He earned an AB summa cum laude from Duke University and an MBA from the Stanford Graduate School of Business with a certificate in public management.
 Harold has further training from Green Corps in grassroots organizing, Bain in business strategy, the Chinese Academy of Sciences in complex systems science, and the School for International Training in Tibetan studies.
-Harold was born and raised in Winston-Salem, North Carolina, where his parents ran small community-based nonprofit organizations.
+Jacob was born and raised in Winston-Salem, North Carolina, where his parents ran small community-based nonprofit organizations.